“It’s a tough job, but somebody’s gotta do it.”

 For the specific jobs we researched, we relied on self-reported salary information supplied by workers from around the globe.
-Before we get to those graphics, however, we wanted to supply some additional context and perspective by finding out what the average annual salary would be in the countries we examined if workers were paid their nation’s federal minimum wage, regardless of job title.
+Before we get to those graphics, however, we wanted to supply some additional context and perspective by finding out what the annual salary by country would be if workers were paid their nation’s federal minimum wage, regardless of job title.
 Several countries such as Norway and Sweden do not have federally mandated minimum wages, instead relying on other processes such as union negotiations within each industry to set standards.
 In those cases we have listed a minimum wage as “n/a.”

 One of the jobs we were most interested to look at in this study was the nursing field.
 While it’s doctors that are known for making lots of money and are the ones glorified on medical television shows and in the popular conscience at large, anyone working in the medical field in the real world knows that nurses are a truly indispensable part of any good medical team, without whom countless doctors and patients would be much worse off.

 Another profession with a reputation for being underappreciated and underpaid is education.
-Many teachers around the United States have been fighting for better pay and better job support in recent years, and it’s easy to see why once you dive into the salary data from around the world.
+Many teachers around the United States have been fighting for better pay and better job support in recent years, and it’s easy to see why once you dive into the average global salary data.

 While American teachers were among the top-10 best paid in our analysis, they earn almost $20,000 a year less than the average teacher in Switzerland, the country that compensates their educators the best.
 Even more interesting is to look at these salaries through a lens of relativity, as teachers in the United States make less than 3 times the national minimum wage, while those in the country with the lowest minimum wage - India - make over 5.5 times their nation’s minimum wage.
 This is just one instance of other nations prioritizing education higher than the USA, a trend that is driven home by the fact that the global average salary for teachers actually exceeds that of nurses, meaning a number of countries see their educators as worthy of compensation on par with or exceeding that of crucial healthcare providers.

 Similar to the educator’s initiatives, there have been many highly public efforts in the United States in recent years to increase pay for people that work in the food service industry.
 Our analysis found that it’s not just America where food servers are paid very little, as there are only two countries - Switzerland and Turkey - where workers in this industry average more than $30,000 a year in earnings.
-This was also the job with the lowest average global salary, clocking in at a measly $15,861.
+Based on our overall analysis of salaries by jobs, this was also the role with the lowest average global salary, clocking in at a measly $15,861.